 For example: I go online to order food from Domino's, or I pop into a Domino's near me.
 Ordering online or in-store is a breeze, and perhaps the service I received from the staff or delivery driver was exceptional.
 I decide to leave a review for Domino's.
 I go online to review site A and leave Domino's a company review.
 Twenty-four other people do the same thing as me, with 4 using review site A, 15 review site B, and the last 5 review site C. Domino's now has 25 new reviews online across 3 different review sites.

-At Reviews.io, reviews such as these are known as local reviews; Company reviews for your business which are dispersed on review sites across the web.
+At REVIEWS.io, reviews such as these are known as 3rd Party Reviews; Company reviews for your business which are dispersed on review sites across the web.
 Anyone can write one, anywhere online.

-Here's a quick video overview of Local Review collection and how Local Reviews contribute to your overall online reputation.
+Here's a quick video overview of 3rd party collection and how 3rd Party Reviews contribute to your overall online reputation.

-On what review sites can local reviews be left?
+On what review sites can 3rd Party Reviews be left?

 There are many review sites online, with some more widely known and used than others.
-Reviews.io focusses on the fundamental places that individuals leave local reviews, which businesses should monitor and manage to secure their review outlook.
+REVIEWS.io focusses on the fundamental places that individuals leave 3rd Party Reviews, which businesses should monitor and manage to secure their review outlook.

 We'll start with the most influential and work our way through the places reviews can be left and collected for your business.
-The importance of local reviews and their influence on a business' online reputation will be discussed later in the post.
+The importance of 3rd Party Reviews and their influence on a business' online reputation will be discussed later in the post.

 Google is the biggest and most influential search engine in which shoppers will begin their search.
 Businesses can set up a Google My Business page to help their visibility in the search listings, which enables individuals to instantly assess and review that business, alongside any potential competitors within their local area.